ShelKuchena/alx-zero_day/README.md

-My read me is up to date
+My readme is up to date